Nerhak/MinecraftMapGeneration-Optimisation/README.md

-A pet project I started to get familiar with 3D voxel map generation algorithms used in games such as Minecraft.
+A personal project I started to get familiar with C#, the Unity ecosystem and 3D voxel map generation algorithms used in games like Minecraft.